Cookie04CZ/GlyphRepair/README.md

 * Unicode of character, assigned (mapped) by user.
 * Adobe Glyph List name, if the mapped character has one.
 The program calculates these solely to ease searching; they aren't otherwise used.

+GlyphRepair has no way to "unmap" or "forget" fonts.
+If you want to delete them from the database, you have to search and delete their rows.
+You can easily import the database to MS Excel or other similar program to search, sort or otherwise modify it.

+## Why so many font names start with strings like ABCDEF+ ?

+As we mentioned in previous chapter, Type 1 fonts typically store only glyphs that are needed to render the given document.
+These are called "embedded subset" fonts.

  # Other ways to fix your documents, but with lower fidelity